-Auth Author/s of the course:
+Author/s of the course:

-Dr.oe Dr.oec.
+Dr.oe ec.
 Professor Vita Zariņa

-Cred it points (Latvian): ECTS credits:
+Credi it points (Latvian): ECTS credits:

 4 6

 Final evaluation form:

 Exam nination

-Stud y course prerequisites:
+Study y course prerequisites:

-Micro oeconomics, Accounting
+Micro peconomics, Accounting

-Stud y course aim:
+Study y course aim:

-To pr rovide students with the necessary knowledge, skills ar nd competence acquisition in the field of financial accounting.
+To pr ovide students with the necessary knowledge, skills ar d competence acquisition in the field of financial accounting.

-Stud y course learning outcomes (knowledge, skills, compe tences):
+Study y course learning outcomes (knowledge, skills, compe tences):

-17. H Know and understand the guidelines of financial accou nting practice in commercial companies
+17. k Know and understand the guidelines of financial accou nting practice in commercial companies

-18. I Know the most recent changes in laws and regulations governing financial accounting
+18. k Know the most recent changes in laws and regulations governing financial accounting

-19. H Know the organization of accounting work in a comme rcial company
+19. k Know the organization of accounting work in a commen rcial company

 20. A Able to apply the acquired knowledge to manage the re ecords of assets and liabilities in commercial companies

-21. / Able to express and support opinions
+21. A Able to express and support opinions

 22. A Able to analyze and evaluate accounting records in con nmercial companies

 The r required study course content to achieve the learning outcomes (Study course thematic plan):

 1. Fixed asset accounting for financial needs.

 2. 2.
 The valuation of inventories in warehouse and in trade outlets.

-3.
+3. Accounting of money assets.

-4.

-5. Salaries, sickness payment, vacation calculation and
+4. Settlement accounts with the settlement parties.
+Debts for supplies.

+5.

 6. The record keeping of company's revenues and expe nses.

-7 Tay sottlements with hudget
+7. Tax settlements with budget.

-Preparing the annual report.
+8 Preparing the annual report

-uujus stea in terms of the number of contact hours and the thematic sequ uence.
-Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e-learning elements 9.1.
+uujus adjusted in terms of the number of contact nours and the thematic sequence.
+Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e-learning elements 3.1.
 Fixed asset accounting, evaluation.
-8 4 2 ).2.
+8 4 2

+Lecture contact hours (including seminars, discussions) No. Topic Full-time Part-time w studies el Part-time studies with e-learning elements 1.2.
 The valuation of inventories in warehouse and in trade outlets.
-6 4 1 L.3.
+6 4 1 5.3.
 Accounting of money assets.
-2 1 1 2.4.
+2 1 1 5.4.
 Settlement accounts with the settlement parties.
 Debts for supplies.
 Savings.
-8 4 2 3.5.
+8 4 2 7.5.
 Salaries, sickness payment, vacation calculation and record keeping.
-4 2 1 1.6.
+4 2 1 3.6.
 The record keeping of company's revenues and expenses.
-8 4 2 5.7.
+8 4 2 9.7.
 Tax settlements with budget.
-4 1 1
+4 1 1 ).8.
+Preparing the annual report.
+8 4 2 Total: 48 24 12